Hey, what’s up, guys?

 I knew it wasn’t just like a two-month-long fascination, I invested in the Sony 55 F 1.8, and those were my only 2 lenses for a year and a half, and while this did push me to get more creative and explore outside the box.

 It also was a little bit limiting for me.

 It forced me to explore new compositions because I didn’t have the zoom capability of an interesting zoom lens.

-There are times when you can’t just zoom with your feet, you end up going downhill, and then you’re too low for the shot; that’s a whole different issue.
+Sometimes you can’t just zoom with your feet, you end up going downhill, and then you’re too low for the shot; that’s a whole different issue.